andarkrc/OOP-Tema-1-JP-Morgan/README.md

     1. ### User
         A class that contains information about a user.

+    1. ### Commerciant
+        A class that contains information about a commerciant.

     2. ### Account
-        The account comes in 2 flavours:
+        The account comes in 3 flavours:
         * Classic - great for everyday spending
         * Savings - benefits from receiving interest every once in a while
+        * Business - can have multiple associates that are using it

         The account also contains every card that was created for it.

     1. ### Card